MatuaDoc/OnslowCollege.github.io/13dtc/projman/index.md

 parent: 13DTC
 has_children: true
 preamble: |
-  In Project Management, you will work on a project to design and develop a program.
+  In Complex Processes, you will work on a project to design and develop a program.
 This unit will be assessed based on the following standard:

   * Internal assessments (6 credits)
       * [**AS91907**: Use complex processes to develop a digital technologies outcome](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/achievements/2019/as91907.pdf) (6 credits)